Cidebae/Cidebae/README.md

 ### 📌 About Me:

-- 📝 I'm currently in my 3rd year of a BENG (HONS) SOFTWARE ENGINEERING course.
+- 📝 I'm currently a 4th year student in BEng (Hons) Software Engineering.

-- 🎲 Taking an interest in game development (currently Unity).
+- 🎲 Taking an interest in game development aspects (procedural generation).

-- 👀 Working on a few personal projects relating to both University and Minecraft.
+- 👀 Focusing on University work along with a personal projects (Minecastia).

 - 👋 Feel free to add me on Discord: ```cide#0001```